Purchasing a New Rolex

 Beckertime watches do not have box or papers as they were not retained by the original owner.
 Most Beckertime watches come with a 1 year warranty, operating instructions, and a lifetime trade-up certificate to exchange your Beckertime watch for another one carried in the store.

 So, if the Rolex speaking to you is a collector’s item, with high value because of the provenance associated with it, box and papers are certainly justified, especially if the watch is going to stay in a box for display.
-If the Rolex speaking to you does not have box and papers, it should not be a deal-breaker because it would be hard to wear the box and papers on one’s wrist.
+If the Rolex speaking to you does not have box and papers, it should not be a deal-breaker as long as it is guaranteed authentic, feels good on the wrist, and accentuates your lifestyle.